Bhalddin/DSpellCheck/README.md

 * Fix long lag of suggestion box on windows xp systems (at least it certainly appeared on virtual machines).
 * Rise stability a little bit.

+v1.2.6.1
+* Fix crash on Notepad++ exit in some cases.
+* Fix Aspell multiple languages not being correctly updated

+v1.2.7
+* Fix cpu consuming bug when file doesn't have any line ends.
+* Update default delimiters
+* Make suggestion button never being drawn outside of editor window
+* Make apostrophes at the beginning or in the end of words (if corresponding option is turned on) not being underlined and not being affected by replacing word through suggestions
+* Make multi-line strings in python being checked.